Approach

 Four rules that survive every project.

-Every build we ship has these properties.
-If a project would violate one of them, we say so before the contract.
+Every build I ship has these properties.
+If a project would violate one of them, I say so before the contract.

 • 01